 The laboratory of Professor Volker H. Haase is seeking highly motivated postdoctoral fellows and graduate students.
-The Haase lab studies hypoxia responses in physiology and pathogenesis with a focus on the PHD/HIF pathway and mitochondrial metabolism.
+The Haase lab studies hypoxia responses in physiology and pathogenesis with a focus on the PHD/HIF pathway, iron and mitochondrial metabolism.
 A successful applicant will work in a competitive field and must have outstanding technical, and excellent oral communication and writing skills.
 Applicants should contact Professor Haase directly by e-mail and provide a cover letter with curriculum vitae.

 a) physiologic and molecular characterization of mouse models of disrupted HIF oxygen sensing and mitochondrial metabolism,